Limerick Leader Weekly GAA Notes

 Caherline

-CLUB ACTIVITIES CANCELLED: With the restrictions in place now until May 5th at least, all club activities are still on hold.
+CLUB ACTIVITIES CANCELLED: With the restrictions still in place, all club activities are still on hold.
 In addition, we would like to make people aware that our pitch will remain closed for the foreseeable future, we would ask everyone to remain off of it until told otherwise.
-Thanks for your continued co-operation, stay safe everyone.

-MEMORIES: We've been posting some old club pictures over the last few weeks and they've proven very popular.
-If anyone has any old photos, we'd love to share them on our page - pictures can be emailed to PRO.Caherline.Limerick@Gaa.ie
+There are a lot of dates being bounced around as to when training & matches might get underway, but until we know for sure, the restrictions will remain in place.
+Thanks for your continued co-operation.

 Dromin-Athlacca

-Draw: The Limerick Club Draw as put on hold at this time.
+Draw: The Limerick Club Draw remains on hold at this time.
 Limerick GAA have made a decision to postpone the draw until further notice.
+Meanwhile, the Limerick GAA competition to Win a Mercedes has been rescheduled from June 12th to October 31st.
+Tickets will be available for purchase until October 16th

 Lotto: The Club Lotto draw is currently on hold due to the Corona Virus Outbreak.
 It will return in due course.